bbauska/JS-Notes4Pros/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch12-35">Section 13.5: Object.assign</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign">
+<p>The <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign"
-Object.assign()</a> method is used to copy the values of all enumerable own properties from one or more source objects to a target object.
+target="_blank" rel="noopener noreferrer">Object.assign()</a> method is used to copy the values of all enumerable own properties from one or more source objects to a target object.
 It will return the target object.</p>
 <p>Use it to assign values to an existing object:</p>
 <pre>
 <b>var</b> user = {